1. Header Files

 This code needs a few explanations.

-• We increment the pen position with the vector slot->advance, which correspond to the glyph's advance width (also known as its escapement).
-The advance vector is expressed in 1/64th of pixels, and is truncated to integer pixels on each iteration.
+, which correspond to the glyph's advance width (also known as its escapement).
+The advance vector is expressed in 1/64th of pixels, and is truncated to integer pixels on each iteration. - The function

-• The function my_draw_bitmap is not part of FreeType but must be provided by the application to draw the bitmap to the target surface.
-In this example, it takes a pointer to an FT_Bitmap descriptor and the position of its top-left corner as arguments.
-For ideal rendering on a screen this function should perform linear blending with gamma correction, using the bitmap as an alpha channel.
+descriptor and the position of its top-left corner as arguments.
+For ideal rendering on a screen this function should perform linear blending with gamma correction, using the bitmap as an alpha channel. - The value of

 b.Refined code